ps-tuebingen-courses/pl1-lecture-notes/src/05-name-binding/name-binding.md

 they are *equivalent* in the sense that when evaluated, they will produce the same number.
 Such transformations between different but somehow equivalent programs are an important tool for the study of programs, and of programming languages.
 Often, if we know which programs behave identically, we understand better how programs behave in general.
 We will see more examples of this in this lecture.
-Hence, the implementation of the `With` case of our interpreter should be something like:
+Hence, the implementation of the `With`-case of our interpreter should be something like:

 ```
 case With(x, xdef, body) => eval(subst(body, x, Num(eval(xdef))))